15931/ST446/Week04/class/hive-class-activity.md

 select * from word_count order by count desc limit 20;
 ```
-The code is stored in `hive-map-reduce.sql`, upload it to the master node.

 Then run the code:

-Running the code:

 ```
 st446@jialin-cluster-m:~$ hive -f hive-map-reduce.sql